mth229/mth229.github.io/graphing.md

 To specify the $y$ values we wish to "map" the function `f` to each
 $x$ value.
-In `julia` there are many different ways to do this, we list four for completeness, but will restrict our attention to just the first two styles.
+In `julia` there are many different ways to do this, we list four for completeness, but will restrict our attention to just the first three styles.

 ### The map function